-Sharing knowledge with millions of people around the globe is no longer a distant dream because the Internet provides us with simple methods of distributing the content we create.
+Sharing knowledge with millions of people, or with employees is no longer a distant dream because the Internet provides us with simple methods of distributing the content we create.
 Anyone who wants to help others by showing them how to use a software or perform any other computer-based task can easily do so by making a video tutorial.
 But, how to make a how-to tutorial video?

 Well, you don't need the expensive camera equipment to produce your first video tutorial since a simple screen recording software will enable you to capture all actions you take on your computer.
 If you'd like to find out more about making video tutorials you've come to the right place because, in this guide, we will take you through each step of how to make a video tutorial.
 So let's get started.

 Part 1: Preparing for the Tutorial Making Process [3 Tips]

 The amount of video content uploaded to the Internet on a daily basis is staggering, to say the least.
 That's why your video tutorials need to offer something unique in order to stand out in the sea of similar content.
 The process of making a tutorial starts long before you hit the record button, and here are a few tips that will help you be prepared for the challenges you might face while making your first video tutorial.

 1. Define the Target Audience and Pick the Right Topics